huishun98/happy-dinner-bot-public/README.md

 You can check who’s going home for dinner anywhere, anytime.

 ## Commands
-- /responses - check who is having dinner tonight
+- /responses - check all respones
 - /group - check group ID
-- /help - list other commands
+- /help - list all commands
 - /create - create a group
-- /join - join a group (e.g. /join 1234)
+- /join - join a group
 - /quit - quit group